-The Council on Diversity and Inclusion of the College of Liberal Arts and Sciences (CLAS) at the University of Colorado Denver is pleased to announce the CLAS Diversity and Inclusion Initiatives Fund (DIIF) Awards for the 2017-2018 academic year.
+The Council on Diversity and Inclusion of the College of Liberal Arts and Sciences (CLAS) at the University of Colorado Denver is suspending CLAS Diversity and Inclusion Initiatives Fund (DIIF) Awards for the 2022-2023 academic year.

 Examples of projects related to diversity and inclusion goals that the DIIF will support include but are not limited to